• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 A combination of topicals, medicated baths and oral drugs are often employed to get rid of mange.
 We currently do not know if Lavengel® is helpful against the mites themselves.
 However, we have one testimony that it was a massive help to relieve the itching of a labrador whose legs had been infested with scabies.

-Photo of sarcoptic mange (scabies) on labrador paw.
+Photo of Labrador paw affected by sarcoptic mange (scabies)

 Pyoderma infection in burn wound of dog with black fur